TypeStrong/typedoc/site/tags/inline.md

 The `@inline` tag may be placed on type aliases and interfaces.
 When a type is annotated with `@inline` and the type is referenced, TypeDoc will attempt to inline the referenced type within the other type.
+TypeDoc is unable to inline some types, notably type references with type parameters in some cases, and may make incorrect guesses about the shape of types which aren't object literals, unions, intersections, or literals.
+Please report a bug if `@inline` incorrectly converts a type.

 > [!note]
 > Use of this tag can _significantly_ increase the size of your generated